roopikarisam/roopikarisam.github.io/more-digital-ethnic.md

 This chapter considers what I term the double and triple binds that serve as barriers to the development of computational ethnic studies scholarship.
 The double bind, in this case, is the challenge of undertaking scholarship using methods that are misunderstood within academic disciplines, while the triple bind references the additional lack of support for ethnic studies within higher education.
 The essay further offers suggestions for how we might better support the growth of computational approaches to ethnic studies.

-## **"Digital Humanities." _Uncertain Archives: Critical Keywords for Big Data,_ edited by Nanna Bond Tylstrup, Daniela Agostinho, Annie Ring, Catherine D'Ignazio, and Kristin Veel, MIT Press, 2021, pp. 161-170. [[Link]](https://mitpress.mit.edu/books/uncertain-archives)**
+## **"Digital Humanities." _Uncertain Archives: Critical Keywords for Big Data,_ edited by Nanna Bond Tylstrup, Daniela Agostinho, Annie Ring, Catherine D'Ignazio, & Kristin Veel, MIT Press, 2021, pp. 161-170. [[Link]](https://mitpress.mit.edu/books/uncertain-archives)**

 This chapter argues that the core responsibility of digital humanities is building an equitable digital cultural record.
 It raises the issues inherent in that task for minoritized communities, details scholarly initiatives that have successfully been working to remediate these issues, and examines future work that still needs to be done.